 We support Dorset Mind in spreading the word, to look after your mental wellbeing.
 Be kind to yourself, recognise your self-worth and if you are struggling, find support for your mental health/wellbeing.

 In summary, lesbians are valid, important, and completely deserving of respect and acceptance!

 Our Guest Blogger

-Dorset Mind run an LGBT+ group for aged 18+, MindOut is a safe, confidential, and accepting space for LGBT people experiencing mental health issues.
+Dorset Mind run an LGBTQIA+ group for aged 18+, MindOut is a safe, confidential, and accepting space for LGBTQIA+ people experiencing mental health issues.
 It offers recovery-based peer and staff support.

 Please support our work